FASHI: A search for extragalactic OH megamasers with FAST: Detection Results and Analysis

-This OHM was first confirmed by the Arecibo OHM Survey \citep{Darling2002a}, which detected an extremely strong peak reaching 40\,mJy.
+\textbf{IRAS\,02524+2046} This OHM was first confirmed by the Arecibo OHM survey \citep{Darling2002a}, which detected an extremely strong peak reaching 40\,mJy.
 However, the peak detected by FAST is $21.78\pm1.83$\,mJy.
 This is probably because the OH flux density is time variable.
 The emission lines are strong and narrow and show an extremely good correspondence between the 1667 and 1665\,MHz lines.
-This allows us to measure the hyperﬁne line ratio of the both.
-The measured line ratio is $R_{1667:1665}=2.93\pm0.23$ (see Tables\,\ref{tab:ratio}), which is slightly lower than the measured result \citep{Darling2002a}, probably due to the flux variation.
-The optical RGB image shows a compact nucleus with an elongated tidal tail surrounding the central nuclei (see Figure\,\ref{Fig:IRAS02524+2046}).
+This allows us to measure the hyperﬁne line ratio (see Table\,\ref{tab:ratio}).